samrae7/FOODit-FrontEndTest/README.md

     ```
 3. Run `grunt serve`

-This is a code test I did for FoodIt ( see the instructions I recieved below)
+This is a code test I did for FoodIt ( see the instructions I received below)

 =============
 ORIGINAL INSTRUCTIONS